 By the end of this introductory 3D prototyping module, students will have demonstrated familiarity and ability in:

 - Good laboratory Environment, Health and Safety practice

-- Autodesk Fusion 360 work environment:
+- Autodesk Fusion 360 Model and Render Environment

 - Collaborative development in the cloud

 - Pre-processing slicing software